-One of the Company's properties was transferred from housing properties to investment property during the year when it transferred from being used for supported housing to a rental arrangement.
-There was one investment property already classified as such from prior year.
+The company holds two investment properties which were previously held as housing properties.
 After transfer and initial recognition, the investment property is measured at its fair value.
 The valuation assessment at year end has been performed by the directors of the Company based on publicly available market data.